 Malvern Manor Overnight Paranormal Investigation

-On Sunday, April 11, 2021, Heartland Paranormal and Paranormania stayed overnight for a paranormal investigation at Malvern Manor in Malvern, Iowa.
-Here is a rundown of the history, ghost stories, and our personal experiences from our overnight stay.
+Heartland Paranormal and Paranormania stayed overnight for a paranormal investigation at Malvern Manor in Malvern, Iowa.
+Here is a rundown of the history, ghost stories, and personal experiences from our overnight stay.

 History of Malvern Manor

-Originally built in the 1880s as the Cottage Hotel, the building was 10,000 square feet and provided overnight accommodations for Malvern, Iowa visitors who arrived in town via train.
+Originally built in the 1880s as the Cottage Hotel, the 10,000 square foot building provided overnight accommodations for Malvern, Iowa visitors who arrived in town via train.
 The building was one of the first structures within the small town.
 In addition to hotel guests, traveling doctors who would stay for several weeks, set up small clinics to treat patients.
 A common practice when smaller communities did not have a doctor on-site at all times.
 The hotel was also known as a hub for readings performed by psychic mediums.

 After Geraldine left, another gentleman took over.
 He was not well-liked by the community.
-He was caught stealing money and verbally and physically abused patients.
+He was caught stealing money and verbally and physically abusing patients.

 In 2005, the facility was officially closed due to neglect and abuse.